zarri2647/Nava/nava step by step.md

 Remember to note the password so you wouldn't forget it.

 ==Things i wouldn't recommend==
-Please don't try to download firefox and Chrome because it will kill the server automatically which i trying to find out to diagnose it and fix it!
+Please don't try to download firefox and Chrome because it will kill the server automatically.